 - IT skills.

-CAPOD also offers professional skills training through the Professional Skills Curriculum, a programme of online workshops, lectures and practical skills sessions intended to build your employability traits.
+CEED is also engaged in providing professional skills training through the Professional Skills Curriculum, a programme of online workshops, lectures and practical skills sessions intended to build your employability traits.
+For the academic year 2020-21, the Professional Skills Curriculum will be accessed through the Careers Centre.

 A number of academic Schools have their own programmes of academic skills workshops in place, led by experienced postgraduates.